 Limited and Varying Consumer Attention: Evidence from Shocks to the Salience of Bank Overdraft Fees

-We explore dynamics of limited attention in the $35 billion market for checking overdrafts, using survey content as shocks to the salience of overdraft fees.
+The authors explore dynamics of limited attention in the $35 billion market for checking overdrafts, using survey content as shocks to the salience of overdraft fees.
 Conditional on selection into surveys, individuals who face overdraft-related questions are less likely to incur a fee in the survey month.
 Taking multiple overdraft surveys builds a "stock" of attention that reduces overdrafts for up to two years.
 The effects are significant among consumers with lower education and financial literacy.
-Individuals avoid overdrafts by making fewer low-balance debit transactions and cancelling automatic recurring withdrawals.
+Consumers avoid overdrafts not by increasing balances but by making fewer debit transactions and cancelling automatic recurring withdrawals.
 The results raise new questions about consumer financial protection policy.

 Suggested Citation: Suggested Citation